 This is a toluene, which can damage the respiratory system, irritate the skin, and cause developmental damage in fetuses.
 See "Toluene" for more information.

 Diethanolamine (DEA) Triethanolamine (TEA)

 These stabilize the pH of hair products, and are common allergens and eye irritants.

 Formaldehyde is another preservative and extremely irritating to the skin and eyes.
 It is a known animal carcinogen, and may increase cancer risk for humans as well.
 Keep in mind that certain preservatives release formaldehyde!
 So by extension, also look out for

 - Imidazolidinyl urea

 - Sodium hydroxymethylglycinate

 This is a catch-all ingredient.
 If the manufacturer put this on the bottle, it means they don’t want to tell you what else is in the product (and Fragrance is often a term used to hide Phthalates as an ingredient.)
-Note: at NaturAll Club we only scent our hair products with natural essential oils.
+Note: at NaturAll Club we only scent our hair products with all-natural, phthalate free fragrances.

 This does its job of stripping away oils from your scalp a little too well, leaving your hair dry and brittle.
 Ethanol Alcohol, Ethyl Alcohol, Isopropanol Alcohol, Propyl Alcohol, and SD Alcohol are also known to do this.